That “shoes” metaphor: yes, it’s a cliché.

 “As an innate human trait, we all have the capacity for empathy.”

-But there’s a caveat, especially for those of us who may believe we are naturally good at seeing others’ perspectives.
-Says the experienced actor Okieriete Onaodowan: “It’s easier to be empathetic when the subject raises no objection to your idea of self.
+There is an important caveat.
+Those who believe they are naturally good at seeing others’ perspectives should take particular care.
+Actor Okieriete Onaodowan puts it precisely: “It’s easier to be empathetic when the subject raises no objection to your idea of self.
 But when you’re at an impasse, and you need to find a path that’s different to your own to understand someone else, it’s much harder for your heart to hear.”

 “We all walk in shoes that are too small for us,” observed Carl Jung.

-In other words, we become too attached to those strategies that were seemingly helpful to us at an earlier stage of our lives.
-I’d offer that walking in the shoes of another might be a great way of getting our own shoes to better fit for the journey ahead.
+In other words, we become too attached to the strategies that helped us at an earlier stage of our lives.
+Walking in the shoes of another may be the best way to get our own shoes to fit better for the journey ahead.

-So, especially in these current times, empathy is something we should keep practising.
-Because with empathy we become better people, who do better business.
+Empathy is something we should keep practising.
+With empathy we become better people.
+Better people do better business.